go101/golds/README.md

 | [istio](https://github.com/istio/istio) _1.6.0_ | 1860 | 10.7s | 2.8G | |
 | [kubernetes](https://github.com/kubernetes/kubernetes) _v1.18.2_ | 2821 | 16.3s | 4G | |

+There are still some famous projects failing to build (with the `go build ./...` command, at May 27th, 2020), such as docker, gvisor and traefik, so **Gold** is not able to build docs for them.

+There are also some projects not using go modules, such as hashicorp/nomad and openshift/origin, and GOPROXY doesn't take effect for the `go mod init` command (as of Go SDK 1.14), so I couldn't build docs for these projects on my machine (this is my network problem, it might work on your machine).